ChenLiu-1996/CUTS/README.md

 ```
 before running some of the code code to minimize the risk of dead lock.

-UPDATE Dec 26, 2022: I finally succeeded in writing a workaround to avoid running the script over and over again from the first incomplete file whenever a deadlock is hit!
+**UPDATE Dec 26, 2022**: I finally succeeded in writing a workaround to avoid running the script over and over again from the first incomplete file whenever a deadlock is hit!
 The method is simple: in `generate_kmeans.py` we now outsource the kmeans computation and numpy saving to a helper file `helper_generate_kmeans.py`, and we kill and restart the helper whenever a deadlock causes the process to timeout.

 For details, see https://github.com/joblib/threadpoolctl/blob/master/multiple_openmp.md.
 </details>